-36. Paysera has the right to terminate provision of services according to the present Supplement without a prior warning if the Partner-Bank refuses to provide or has no right to provide the present service or use relevant card trademarks, and also if Paysera loses its right to provide relevant services.
+36. Paysera has the right to terminate the provision of services according to the present Supplement without a prior warning if the Partner-Bank refuses to provide or has no right to provide the present service or use relevant card trademarks, and also if Paysera loses its right to provide relevant services.

-Provisions related to Recurring payment service
+Provisions related to the Recurring payment service

-38. In case the Merchant accepts any of recurring payments, the Merchant must explain to the Cardholder the actions the Cardholder must take in order to cancel delivery/provision of goods and/or services and related charges when the Cardholder cancels the goods and/or services; and must not submit Transaction Data to ICCO after ICCO or the Cardholder’s issuing institution requests to stop provision of services at the Cardholder’s request.
+38. In case the Merchant accepts any recurring payments, the Merchant must explain to the Cardholder the actions the Cardholder must take in order to cancel the delivery/provision of goods and/or services and related charges when the Cardholder cancels the goods and/or services; and must not submit Transaction Data to ICCO after ICCO or the Cardholder’s issuing institution requests to stop the provision of services at the Cardholder’s request.